sahurtado88/Documentacion/DevOps.md

 With the pilot light strategy, the data is live, but the services are idle.
 Live data means the data stores and databases are up-to-date (or nearly up-to-date) with the active Region and ready to service read operations.
 I

-n the pilot light strategy, basic infrastructure elements are in place like Elastic Load Balancing and Amazon EC2 Auto Scaling in Figure 6.
+in the pilot light strategy, basic infrastructure elements are in place like Elastic Load Balancing and Amazon EC2 Auto Scaling in Figure 6.
 But functional elements (like compute) are “shut off.”

 ### WARMSTAND BY